pytorch/torchtune/README.md

 | 8 x A6000    |   Full finetune   | [full_finetune](https://github.com/pytorch-labs/torchtune/blob/main/recipes/configs/alpaca_llama2_full_finetune.yaml)    |    7B      |    42 GB *             |

 NOTE: * indicates an estimated metric based on experiments conducted on A100 GPUs with GPU memory artificially limited using [torch.cuda.set_per_process_memory_fraction API](https://pytorch.org/docs/stable/generated/torch.cuda.set_per_process_memory_fraction.html).
+Peak memory per GPU is as reported by `nvidia-smi` monitored over a couple hundred training iterations.
 Please file an issue if you are not able to reproduce these results when running TorchTune on certain hardware.

 &nbsp;